Access academic support for many first-year courses through the Peer-Assisted Study Session Program offered by the Faculty of Forestry.

 - Develop transferable study skills

 Research has shown that the more PASS sessions students attend, the greater likelihood they are of improving their overall understanding of key concepts, which results in achieving higher grades.
+In 2019, data showed that students who attended over 4 Peer-Assisted Study Sessions in a term had (on average) a 6.8% higher grade than students who never attended a session.
 We hope that we see you at one or more of our sessions each week!

 Who facilitates PASS sessions?